sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/collect-metrics-with-checks.md

 {{< /language-toggle >}}

-The sensuctl response will list the complete check resource definition &mdash; you can add it to your [monitoring as code][9] repository:
+The sensuctl response will list the complete check resource definition:

 {{< language-toggle >}}